Alberta Junior Hockey League: History

 The early 1960s saw a much different junior hockey scene in Alberta than what currently exists.
 The Edmonton Oil Kings were the only true Junior-A-calibre team in the province and drew most of the top talent Alberta had to offer.
 The Oil Kings were the Western Canadian champions from 1962 until 1966, Abbott Cup champions in 1954 and from 1960 to 1966, and Memorial Cup national champions in 1963 and 1966.
 In 1966, the Oil Kings helped create the Western Hockey League.
 The issue in 1964 was that there were hundreds of junior-calibre players in the province, but really only one team to play for.
 A group of business and hockey people got together in 1964 and decided to form a Junior "A" league in an attempt to truly develop Alberta hockey.
 The original league consisted of the Edmonton Safeway Canadians, the Edmonton Maple Leafs, the Lethbridge Sugar Kings, Calgary Cowboys, and the Calgary Buffaloes.

 The Edmonton Safeway Canadians and Maple Leafs later merged in 1971 to become the Edmonton Mets, then moved to Spruce Grove to become the Spruce Grove Mets in 1974.
 They lasted only three seasons in Spruce Grove; however, they won the AJHL title twice, and the Manitoba Centennial Trophy in 1975.
 In 1976, they moved again to become the St. Albert Saints, where they won three more league titles.
 In 2004, the team returned to Spruce Grove as the Spruce Grove Saints.
-This well-travelled franchise has sent over 30 players into the National Hockey League, including Hockey Hall of Famer Mark Messier.
+This well-travelled franchise has sent over 30 players into the National Hockey League (NHL), including Hockey Hall of Famer Mark Messier.

 One of the AJHL's most famous franchises, the Red Deer Rustlers, joined the league in 1967, capturing the championship in their first season.
 The Rustlers had attempted to join the Western Canada Junior Hockey League, but were blocked by the Alberta Amateur Hockey Association, and instead placed in the AJHL.
 In 1971, the Rustlers captured the first Manitoba Centennial Trophy as national Junior A champions.
-The Rustlers, who featured all six Sutter brothers who would go on to the National Hockey League, won eight AJHL titles and two Centennial Trophies during their existence.
+The Rustlers, who featured all six Sutter brothers who would go on to the NHL, won eight AJHL titles and two Centennial Trophies during their existence.
 They were expelled from the league, however, in 1989, and formally folded in 1992 when the Red Deer Rebels joined the WHL.